-It is hoped that results will be tabulated Tuesday night, presented to LAAC Wednesday, and made public in Friday's ASP.
-LAAC will support the student decision and only if necessary make any added changes.
+It is hoped that results will be tabulated Tuesday night, presented to LAAC Wednesday, LAAC will support the student decision and only if necessary make any added changes.
 The proposal will then go through the usual University procedures.
-If specific changes are made and many new plans result, there will probably be an increase in the prices.
-Also, the missed meal factor would beeliminated.
-Now, the prices can be lowered because it is known that a certain percentage of meals will be missed.
-As a result of the work of this committee, lunch was made available to Colonial Quad residents, who previously had to have lunch on one of the other quads.

-by Jane D'Amico Last week's used book sale, sponsored by the Campus Center Governing Board, was described by a member of the Board, Marshall Winkler, as a "qualified success.
-The first of its kind on campus, the sale was held in the Patroon Lounge of the Campus Center February 3-8.
+If specific changes are made and many new plans result, there will probably be an increase in the Also, the missed meal factor would beeliminated.
+Now, the prices can be lowered because t is known that a certain percentage of meals will be missed As a result of the work of this committee, lunch was made available to Colonial Quad residents, who previously had to have lunch on one of the other by Jane D'Amico Last week's used book sale, sponsored by the Campus Center Governing Board, was described by a member of the Board, Marshall Winkler, as a "qualified success."
+The first of its kind on campus, the sale was held in the Patroon The first of its kind on campus, the sale was held in the Patroon Lounge of the Campus Center February 3-8.
 The first three days of the sale were devoted to the collection of used books from students.
 Books were then put on sale at the student's suggested prices with a 10% commission alloted to the Governing Board.
 Students whose books were on sale received cash plus unsold books yesterday and today.
 The Board sold \$3200 of the \$5700 worth of books taken in.
 Winkler emphasized however, that the book sale was tried on an experimental basis this semester.
 He was confident that this service to students, which would be more expanded and publicized next year, would become highly successful in the future.

 The Campus Center Governing Board, which has been in existence for two years, broke away from the Committee Programming Commission last semester.

 Activities of the Board include sponsoring the Coffee House Circuit, the redecorating of the Rathskeller, a Wassail Party during the Christmas Season, and the continuance of annual used book sales.
 The exhibit in the main lounge of the Campus Center until February 21, in conjunction with "Negro History Week," is sponsored A volunteer organization dedicated to student services, the Governing Board receives budget appropriations from the Faculty-Student Association.
-Now consisting of six students, under the supervision of Faculty Advisor Mr. Ralph Beisler, the Board will be accepting more applications this semester from those interested in serving the "Campus Community."
+Now consisting of six students, under the supervision of Faculty Advisor Mr. Ralph Beisler, the Board will be accepting more applications this semester from those interested in serving the

+conduct poll;

-The Spring rush is beginnning and the brothers of Delta Sigma Pi enjoy a coke as they plan activities.
-DSP, a business frat is the only national on campus. photo by Ed Potskowski Rush Begins Feb 11 Oscar Mayer: Marketing Chapter of Alpha Kappa Sorority.
+The Spring rush is beginning and the brothers of Delta Sigma Pi enjoy a coke as they plan activities.
+DSP.

+photo by Ed Potskowski Rush Begins

+hese same rights to others.